aspose-page/Aspose.Page-Products/page/net/conversion/ps-to-wmf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PS to WMF Using C#" %}}

- In order to convert PS to WMF, weвЂ™ll use [Aspose.Page for .NET](https://products.aspose.com/page/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert PS to WMF, we’ll use
+ [Aspose.Page for .NET](https://products.aspose.com/page/net)
+ API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.page)